tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 Internally, LOOP has a simple accounting floor:

 Accounting Floor = Total Verified Retained Surplus / Total LOOP Supply

+Because LOOP issuance may be intentionally throttled relative to retained surplus via the Dynamic Mint Ratio, the accounting floor per LOOP may strengthen over time as retained surplus grows faster than LOOP supply.
+This behavior is mechanical and does not imply guaranteed appreciation, price support, or redemption timing.

 This is not a market price.
 This is not a guarantee.